hossner/bankid/README.md

 See the [example folder](https://github.com/hossner/bankid/tree/master/example).

-## BankID appapi v5 documentation
+## BankID appapi v5.1 documentation
-See [https://bankid.com/rp/info](https://www.bankid.com/rp/info) for more information about the appapi.
+See [https://bankid.com/rp/info](https://www.bankid.com/rp/info) for more information about the BankID appapi.